 Air pollution causes a wide range of health problems, including asthma, cancer and heart attacks and strokes.
 Young children and the elderly are especially vulnerable, and pollution tends to be worse in urban areas.

 A 2011 study at the University of Southern California, which has studied the effects of freeway pollution for years, showed that pollution in heavy traffic caused inflammation in the brains of mice that was similar to the effects of Alzheimer’s.
-A Harvard study from 2014 found a link between Salt Lake City’s dreadful wintertime air pollution and that city’s soaring rate of autism among children.
+A 2014 Harvard study said that women who were exposed to high levels of particulate matter during their pregnancies, especially during the third trimester, had twice the risk of having a child diagnosed with autism compared with women in areas with low levels of pollution.

 FUEL FREEDOM AS ONE OF THE SOLUTIONS

-Vehicles that are more technologically advanced, with better gas mileage, are rolling off the assembly lines every day.
-But ask yourself: When’s the next time you’ll be able to buy a new car?
-Fuel Freedom’s goal is to give drivers a choice of cheaper alternative fuels like ethanol, methanol and compressed natural gas, today.
+More fuel-efficient cars are rolling off the assembly lines, but ask yourself: When’s the next time you’ll be able to buy a new car?
+Fuel Freedom’s goal is to give Americans a choice of cheaper alternative fuels like ethanol and methanol that can be used in the vehicles they already drive.

 Creating wider access to replacement fuels will displace a portion of the gasoline we burn, resulting in fewer toxic compounds being sent into the air.

-One of the most devastating effects of our oil addiction is the high number of oil spills that pollute waterways and communities.
+One of the most devastating effects of our oil addiction is the high number of oil spills that pollute our oceans, rivers and other waterways.

-Regardless of where spills occur along the supply chain — at well sites, storage facilities, pipelines, ships or train cars — they’ve exacted a devastating toll on human life, as well as the environment.
+Regardless of where spills occur along the supply chain — at well sites, storage facilities, pipelines, or when it’s transported by ship or rail — these disasters exact a devastating toll on wildlife and the environment, as well as human lives and livelihoods.

 In 2010, BP’s Deepwater Horizon offshore oil rig in the Gulf of Mexico exploded, killing 11 workers.
 Oil gushed from the seafloor well for 87 days, spilling more than 200 million gallons.
 The disaster dwarfed the 1989 Exxon Valdez accident, when the oil tanker ran aground and spilled 11 million gallons of oil into Alaska’s Prince William Sound.

-Another issue is the increasing number of derailments of trains carrying crude.
-As U.S. oil production continues to surge, thanks in large part to the Bakken shale-oil formation (underneath parts of North Dakota, Montana and the Canadian provinces of Saskatchewan and Manitoba) , more and more oil must be shipped through an antiquated rail system.
-The tanker of choice is the DOT-111, a car designed in the 1960s that has a propensity to leak if its steel hull is breached in a derailment.
+Another issue is the epidemic of derailments of trains carrying crude.
+The surge in U.S. oil production, mostly in shale-rock plays in North Dakota and texas, brought a 4,000 percent increase in the number of shipments of oil by rail between 2008 and 2014.
+The predominant tanker is the DOT-111, a rail car designed in the 1960s that has leaked in several derailments.
 Critics have called it the “Ford Pinto of rail cars.”
 Worsening the problem, the U.S. transportation secretary has said that Bakken oil seems to be more volatile than other types of crude.
 The oil industry and its proponents dispute this claim.

-- On July 6, 2013, a trainload of Bakken oil went out of control and crashed in the Canadian town of Lac-Megantic, in Quebec.
+- On July 6, 2013, a trainload of oil from North Dakota’s Bakken shale play went out of control and crashed in the Canadian town of Lac-Megantic, in Quebec.
 Oil tankers ignited, and an inferno engulfed the downtown, killing 47 people.
+The scars in the town remain.

 FUEL FREEDOM AS ONE OF THE SOLUTIONS

 Extracting oil from the ground is dirty, dangerous work.
-Transporting from oil fields to storage sites and refineries, across thousands of miles of an aging rail system, can be equally perilous.
+Transporting product from oil fields to storage sites and refineries, across thousands of miles of an aging rail system, can be equally perilous.
 Often communities have no idea when a flammable cargo is rolling through town, and even when there is a spill, residents sometimes aren’t told right away there’s a danger.
+In May 2015 the federal government proposed new rules to improve the safety of oil trains, but the rail and oil industries objected to some provisions, owing to the high costs.

 The best way to reduce the risk of a catastrophic accident is to reduce oil consumption in the United States.
-And the fastest way to do that, with our existing fuel distribution network and existing fleet of vehicles, is to clear a path for alternative fuels like ethanol and methanol to compete alongside gasoline at the pump.
+And the fastest way to do that, with our existing fuel distribution network and existing fleet of vehicles, is to allow alternative fuels like ethanol and methanol to compete with gasoline at the pump.
+Ethanol, for instance, is much less volatile than crude, and dissipates quickly if it’s spilled in rivers or streams, minimizing the risk to wildlife compared with crude spills.